gopimatturti/countries-clustering-ml-project/README.md

 ![Dendrogram](dendrogram.png)

 ## Business Impact

-This project demonstrates how machine learning can support data-driven decision making for global development organizations.

-By identifying countries with poor socio-economic indicators, NGOs can allocate financial resources more effectively and prioritize countries that require urgent assistance.
+This project helps NGOs allocate financial aid more effectively by identifying countries with poor socio-economic indicators.

 ## This project demonstrates how machine learning clustering techniques can support data-driven decision making for global development programs.